 “It was in the quest for right that Mike at his country’s call went to Afghanistan.
 To that place of danger and terror, he sought to bring justice and freedom.
 And to our nation — which he held so close to his heart — he sought to bring a still greater measure of strength and security.
 For Mike understood that it is not enough simply to dream of a better, safer world.
 He understood that it has to be built — with passion and dedication, in the face of obstacles, in the face of evil.”

-Johnny Micheal Spann’s star is the 79th carved on the Agency’s Memorial Wall and his name appears in the CIA Book of Honor.
-He is remembered for his courage and dedication.
-Mike received the Intelligence Star and the Exceptional Service Medallion posthumously.
+Johnny Micheal Spann’s star was the 79th carved on the Agency’s Memorial Wall and his name appears in the CIA Book of Honor.
+He received the Intelligence Star and the Exceptional Service Medallion posthumously.